kunstmusik/blue-manual/docs/users/reference/soundObjects/pianoRoll.md

     will display.
 The time value will show as time, while Number display will display as integers.
 The number below show how often to put a label.
-In the screenshot above, the Time Display is set to show a label in units of time and at every 5.0 seconds.
+In the screenshot above, the Time Display is set to show a label in units of numbers and at every 4.0 beats.

+## Editing Notes

 To enter notes, hold down the shift key and press the left mouse button down on the canvas.
 A note will be entered where you pressed and will be set to resize as you move the mouse around.
-When you finally release the mouse, the note will be finished entering.
+Insertion of the note ends when you release the mouse button.

-After that, you can select notes by clicking on them or drag and selecting notes by marquee.
-You can also press the shift key and click on notes to add to the currently selected notes.
+Beyond drawing in notes, you may also select notes by clicking on them or drag and selecting notes by marquee.
+You may also press the shift key and click on notes to add to the currently selected notes.
 You can then drag the notes around by click a selected note and dragging.
-To resize a note, select a single note, and after hilighted, move the mouse to the right edge of the selected now, and then click and drag.
+To resize a note, hover over the edge of one of the selected notes (the mouse cursor will change to a resize cursor), click, then drag to resize the selected notes.

-##  Using the Note Canvas
+You may also cut or copy and paste notes by:

+1. Select a set of notes
+2. Press ctrl-c (cmd-c on macOS) to copy the notes (or use ctrl-x or cmd-x to cut)
+3. Hold down ctrl and click with the mouse where you would like to paste the notes.

-To remove a note or notes, select the notes, then press the del key.
+To remove a note or notes, select the notes, then press the delete key.

-To cut or copy a note, select a single note (only one note in the buffer is currently supported), then press ctrl-x or ctrl-c to cut or copy, respectively.

-To paste, ctrl-click on the PianoNote canvas.
-(This is the same behavior as pasting soundObjects on the main score timeline.)

-To edit a note's template, select a single note.
-After selecting a note, the text field for editing the note's template text will be enabled.
+To override a note's template, select a single note.
+After selecting a note, the text field for the note's template text will be shown at the top of the Notes editor.
-Here you can then edit the note's values.
+Select "Override Note Template" and edit the note template for that individual note.

+### Field Values

+Additional Fields configured in the PianoRoll appear as graphically editable values in the area below the PianoRoll Note Canvas.
+The dropdown on the left-hand side allows for switching what active field is being edited for notes.
+Newly-created notes will have field values set to the default value configured for each field definition.
+To change field values for notes, first select some notes then either:

+1. Use the handles in the field editor to drag up and down to edit the field values, or
+2. Press ctrl (or cmd on macOS), hover over one of the selected notes on the canvas, then click and drag up/down to edit the field values.
+(The mouse cursor should change into a horizontal resize cursor when hovering over a selected note with ctrl/cmd down.)

+Note that when editing field definitions in the PianoRoll properties for PianoRolls with existing note data, the following occurs:

+* Renamed fields retain their data values
+* If min or max changes, values for fields will be clamped between the new min and max values.
+* If a field definition is removed, the field data for notes will be removed
+* If a new field is added, notes will all get a new field value set the default value for that field definition.

+## Additional Information

 !!! note "For more Information"